 Because you think you need a car title loan doesn’t mean it’s the best option for your particular situation.
 The good news is you probably haven’t made a financing decision yet if you’re reading this article.
 Before moving forward with a title loan or a payday loan, we recommend that you look at your entire financial situation.
 You may think it’s strange, but we don’t always recommend a vehicle equity loan to applicants on this site.
-Many Arizona residents come to our site looking for a title loan.
-Only to find out there are better options available to their specific financial situation.
+Many Arizona residents come to Desert Title Loans looking to use their vehicle as collateral.
+Only to find out there are better options available for their specific financial situation.

 Traditional bank loan Most people in need of short term cash will be familiar with this type of loan.
-Banks and credit unions have offered personal loans for years and they’re a great choice for someone who qualifies.
+Banks and credit unions have offered personal loans for years.
+Anytime you can borrow cash from a bank is a great choice for someone who qualifies.
 The problem here is the fact that you need to qualify.
 Like a mortgage loan or student loan, banks in Arizona are going to want to reduce the risk they take on.
 It’s hard to pinpoint the exact credit score or rating you’ll need to qualify.
 But it’s safe to say you won’t get very far with bad credit or anything less than an excellent credit score.
 Contact your local bank or personal lender(there are hundreds in the Phoenix metro area) and see if they will work with your situation.

 Installment loan This type of funding is different from a payday loan and online title loan.
 In some cases you will be looking to borrow a larger amount of money.
 However, you will deal with a high interest rate and some companies won’t even talk to you if there are credit issues.
 With that, it’s a better way to go if you’re also considering a title loan.
 With installment loans, an applicant is not going to give up their vehicle’s pink slip as collateral.
 Someone who qualifies for loan amounts will get an unsecured advance.
 The downside with this loan application process involves the fact that you need good to great credit to get an approval.
 Similar to bank financing, your credit report is the most important factor that a bank looks at.
 The borrower won’t run the risk of losing a vehicle because they handed over a vehicle title for the loan’s collateral.
 Many local companies in Phoenix are ready and willing to provide different variations of a personal loan.
 The downside is that you’ll have to meet with them face to face.